County of Saarwerden: The war against Lorraine and the Empire

 County of Saarwerden, when occupied by the Duchy of Lorraine before the Treaty of Westphalia.

 In 1629, Emperor Ferdinand II issued the Edict of Restitution, by which church property that had been confiscated after 1552 under the Peace of Passau, was returned to its previous owner.
-Based on this Edict, the Prince Bishops of Mainz and Trier claimed substantial parts of the possessions of the Nassau.
+Based on this Edict, the Prince Bishops of Mainz and Trier claimed substantial parts of the possessions of the Nassau family.
 The Court of Appeal ruled in 1629 in a dispute between Lorraine and Nassau, that the city and county of Saarwerden and Bockenheim and Wieberstweiler were fiefs of Metz and should therefore be returned to Lorraine, and the Nassau family could keep the rest of their county.

 The Duke of Lorraine, however, took possession of the whole of the County of Saarwerden and the Lordship of Herbitzheim.
 Count Wilhelm Ludwig appealed and took the case to the Imperial Council of Princes Because he had refused to join the Catholic League, or to provide troops, the Emperor ignored him.
 In 1631, King Gustav Adolph II of Sweden and his army arrived at the Rhine.
 Wilhelm Ludwig joined him, effectively declaring war on the Emperor.

 The Saarwerdische eagle in the coat-of-arms of Wilhelm Ludwig of Nassau, representing the Counties Moers, Saarwerden, Saarbrücken, (In the heart shield) Lahr, and Mahlberg.

 In 1633, the Swedish army attacked from the Alsace into the County of Saarwerden, which was still occupied by Lorraine.
 The county was conquered, but not given back to the House of Nassau.

 In 1635, Count Wilhelm Ludwig went to Frankfurt to attend a meeting of the Protestant states and their allies.
 At this meeting, it was decided that Sweden would return Saarwerden to the House of Nassau.
 The family went to Bockenheim, where the counties of Nassau-Saarbrücken and Saarwerden should have been handed over.
-However, on 30 May 1635 a number of imperial estates, including the Electorates of Brandenburg and Saxony, had concluded the Peace of Prague and the Nassau Counts were expressly excluded from this agreement.
+However, on 30 May 1635, a number of imperial estates, including the Electorates of Brandenburg and Saxony, had concluded the Peace of Prague and the Nassau Counts were expressly excluded from this agreement.
 They then went to Saarbrücken.

-In November 1635 the imperial commissioner appeared in the Nassau lands and declared the Count had forfeited his counties and all their possessions; he was banned.
+In November 1635, the imperial commissioner appeared in the Nassau lands and declared the Count had forfeited his counties and all their possessions; he was banned.
 The Emperor gave the Duke of Lorraine the counties of Saarbrücken and Saarwerden and the bailiwick of Herbitzheim and the fortress of Homburg on the Blies as a reward for services rendered.

 In 1636, Wilhelm Ludwig attempted to petition the Emperor for an imperial pardon from Metz, where he was in exile.
-This attempt failed, but it wasn't until 1637 that the counts were told the reasons for this imperial wrath.
+This attempt failed, but it was not until 1637 that the counts were told the reasons for this imperial wrath.
 Only in 1639 did the Count receive a pass that enabled them to represent their cause in Vienna in person.